open-telemetry/weaver/crates/weaver_forge/tests/README.md

     // semantic conventions)
     let http_client_active_requests = HttpClientActiveRequests::<f64>::new(&meter);

     // Adds a new data point and provide the required attributes.
-Optional attributes are not
+Not required attributes are not
     // provided in this example.
     http_client_active_requests.add(10.0, &HttpClientActiveRequestsReqAttributes {
         server_address: "10.0.0.1".to_owned(),